NikitaVert/Bellabeat-project/Analysis.md

 ![HighlyActiveMinutes](https://github.com/user-attachments/assets/b69d074b-8c8f-485a-b02a-3970c75bc73c)

-It is clear that most people prefer
+It is clear that most people prefer to do light activities and a very small amount of users engage in moderate or intensive level of activities despite receiving a recommended quantity of sleep.

 # Act